 But cost alone doesn't decide which model belongs in your production stack.
-The question is whether DeepSeek is good enough for your specific workload — and where it isn't.
+The real question is whether DeepSeek is good enough for your specific workload — and where it falls short.
+If you're evaluating reasoning models specifically, see our DeepSeek R1 vs o1 inference cost comparison for the 27x price gap between reasoning-focused models.

-This comparison gives you the real numbers: pricing verified from official docs, benchmark scores from the technical report, and concrete monthly cost scenarios by workload type so you can make the call with actual data.
+This comparison gives you the actual numbers: pricing verified from official docs, benchmark scores from the published technical report, and concrete monthly cost scenarios by workload type so you can make an informed call.

-- DeepSeek's API servers are in mainland China — PII and regulated data should not be routed there without legal review
+- DeepSeek's API servers sit in mainland China — regulated data and PII should not be routed there without legal review

 What Do DeepSeek and GPT-4o Actually Cost?

-Full pricing comparison across the models most teams are choosing between:
+Full pricing comparison across the models most teams choose between (see our complete LLM API pricing guide for all 9 providers):

 | Model | Input ($/1M) | Cached Input ($/1M) | Output ($/1M) |